Questions & Answers

 - You can visit at property selection, or we can send you full details by email and send you the UK Land Registry forms for you to complete in your country.
 Most clients visit at some stage.

-- Clients normally go on the Guaranteed Rent system and your net rental income is paid into your bank account in your country or UK (or elsewhere) at end of each calendar quarter.
+- Clients normally go on the Net Guaranteed Rent system and your net rental income is paid into your bank account in your country or UK (or elsewhere) at end of each calendar quarter.
 We deal with all aspects of the property and its management.
 It is a full “hands-off “service.
-Guaranteed Rent is 7% of property price per year.
-The management fee is 10% of the rent.
-The net rent going you’re your bank account is around 6.2% of property price per year – guaranteed.
-There are no other significant costs.
+Net Guaranteed Rent is 6% of property price per year.
+There are no Management Fees or other costs.

 You are probably a UK expat or overseas national living abroad.
+Or you are a busy professional or retired person in the South looking for a company that does everything for you.
 Our services have developed over the past 10 years, based on the needs of our clients who were originally all resident overseas (they were customers of our sister property companies in Dubai).
 As we expanded to sell to clients from all over the World, we tailored our service and solutions to meet their requirements and keep them satisfied and happy.
 This is probably why our service appeals to you.
 It is indeed what you are looking for!

 Discuss your requirements with us.
 Provide your full ID information, select the type of investment property needed and get the draft documents and agreements.
 Thereafter, you can decide to visit if you think you are likely to purchase.
 You should do your research and make a decision soon.